Last updated: May 3, 2026

 - Title changes cause problems.
 Adding a child to the deed, moving the home into a different ownership setup, or selling on contract can change who qualifies and whether income from co-owners counts.

-- A lower bill this year does not guarantee a lower escrow payment right away.
-If your mortgage company is paying taxes, you may have to ask for a new escrow analysis after the credit appears.
+- A lower bill may not lower escrow right away.
+If your mortgage company pays taxes, ask for a new escrow analysis after the credit appears.

 Common mistakes to avoid

 - Waiting for the bill.
-By the time the 2026 bill arrives, the 15 January 2026 filing deadline has already passed.
+By the time many 2026 bills arrived, the January 15, 2026, filing deadline had already passed.

 - Using the wrong tax year.
 For 2026 senior filings, the usual income lookback is the 2024 federal return.